Existing customer? Login

 So what difference does it make to the shippers whether they use less than truckload or full truckload shipping?

-Benefits of LTL Shipping
+Benefits of LTL Freight Shipping

 Fuel efficient – On top of that, it is also better for the environment.
-Send goods via partial shipments maximises the space on a truck.
+Sending goods via partial shipments maximises the space on a truck.
 So you’re not sending trucks with only half a load, which isn’t very fuel efficient.

 Security – When they don’t have enough goods to take up the space of a full truckload, shippers will sometimes turn to parcel services to deliver their goods.
 Unfortunately, parcel services don’t provide the same security as less than truckload shipping.